Opentrons/opentrons/api/docs/v2/new_modules.rst

 Using a Magnetic Module
 ***********************

 The Magnetic Module controls a set of permanent magnets which can move vertically to induce a magnetic field in the labware loaded on the module.

-This module works with the OT-2 only.
+.. put in a note: This module works with the OT-2 only.
 You cannot use it on a Flex liquid handling robot.

 The Magnetic Module is represented by a :py:class:`.MagneticModuleContext` object, which has methods for engaging (raising) and disengaging (lowering) its magnets.